mauritiusdadd/python-specex/docs/index.rst

-.. python-spex documentation master file, created by sphinx-quickstart on Tue Apr  5 09:29:04 2022.
+.. python-specex documentation master file, created by sphinx-quickstart on Tue Apr  5 09:29:04 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python-spex's documentation!
+Welcome to python-specex's documentation!
 =======================================

-.. automodule:: spex
+.. automodule:: specex
    :members:

 .. toctree::
-   spex
+   specex
-   rrspex
+   rrspecex
-   spexplot
+   plot
    cube
    lines
    stack